donasaur/http-proxy-rules/README.md

   // and proxy rules to proxy requests to different targets http.createServer(function(req, res) {

-    // a test method is exposed on the proxy rules instance
+    // a match method is exposed on the proxy rules instance
     // to test a request to see if it matches against one of the specified rules var target = proxyRules.match(req);
     if (target) {